JRP HEALTHCARE INFRASTRUCTURES

 Health & Life science

-Politecnico di Milano – Department of Architecture, Building Engineering and the Built Environment (DABC), jointly with Fondazione Politecnico di Milano, has created the Joint Research Platform for Healthcare Infrastructures, an innovative technological platform where companies can test and implement advanced strategies for innovation in the areas of projects, technology, organisation, building and management.
+Politecnico di Milano – Department of Architecture, Building Engineering and the Built Environment (DABC), jointly with Fondazione Politecnico di Milano, has created the Joint Research Partnership for Healthcare Infrastructures, an innovative technological partnership where companies can test and implement advanced strategies for innovation in the areas of projects, technology, organisation, building and management.
 The idea is to make them competitive in the new healthcare model, which is shifting from being exclusively hospital-centric to being a sustainable and user-centric system, inserted within local physical and digital networks.

-The Joint Research Platform Healthcare Infrastructures intends to act as a channel where Politecnico di Milano and companies in the Healthcare Infrastructures chain can build, share and discuss different perspectives on technological evolution.
+The Joint Research Partnership Healthcare Infrastructures intends to act as a channel where Politecnico di Milano and companies in the Healthcare Infrastructures chain can build, share and discuss different perspectives on technological evolution.
 The initiative intends to develop highly challenging multi-actor and multidisciplinary projects, encouraging collaboration between university, companies and the public administration sector.

 Companies joining the initiative can help steer innovation in the sector, and will consolidate their position by taking part in work groups, networking events and in setting out guidelines, as well as receiving six-monthly inclusive reports.